The Beyonder's Prophecy - Cover

 Jalen didn’t push.
 But his silence said everything.

 Later in the conversation Jalen was sharing his thoughts on relationships, making Kristen question her own even more.
-Kristen sat perfectly still, her fingers lightly gripping the edge of her water glass, trying not to let Jalen’s words sink in too deeply.
-But it was impossible.
-Because every single thing he was saying was hitting home in a way she wasn’t ready for.
-Jalen sat across from her, relaxed but intentional, his deep voice steady, his gaze locked onto hers like he wasn’t just speaking--He was making a point.
+She sat perfectly still, her fingers lightly gripping the edge of her water glass, trying not to let Jalen’s words sink in too deeply, but it was impossible because every single thing he was saying was hitting home in a way she wasn’t ready for.
+He was relaxed but intentional.

 “I just think...”
 Jalen started, swirling the ice in his drink before glancing back at her.
 “A relationship shouldn’t feel like a job.
 It shouldn’t feel like you’re constantly convincing yourself you’re happy when you’re really not.”